daun/statamic-asset-thumbnails/README.md

 ![Example asset thumbnails](art/asset-thumbnails.gif)

-> [!NOTE]
-> Requires Statamic 6, which is currently in alpha, so the implementation might change and things
-> could break at any time.
-Please report any issues you encounter.

 ## How It Works

 The addon generates control panel thumbnails for non-image files by integrating with a